l0wigh/LionVim/README.md

 # Essential Informations

 This is a very customized Nvim configuration.
-It will probably not be nice for most of the peoples.
+It will probably not be nice for most of the people.

-I don't think I'll take any PR, issues, or enhancement stuff.

-This repo is mainly here for me, and to help peoples to see how to configure nvim with modern plugins and lua files.
+This repo is mainly here for me, and to help people to see how to configure nvim with modern plugins and lua files.

-The installer is (for now) really simple and can't be used for a full install.
+The installer is (for now) really simple and might be not working properly.

 Requirements :